 VE.Can and BMS-Can cannot be combined on the same bus.
-If you wish to use both, they require a GX device such as the Cerbo GX MK2 or Ekrano GX with two separate buses, each with 2 RJ45 ports - 4 CANbus ports in total.
+If you wish to use both, they require a GX device with two separate buses, each with 2 RJ45 ports - 4 CANbus ports in total.

 It is not possible to set the BMS-Can port to anything other than 500 kbit/s or disabled.